 Today there is also an opportunity for therapy in the knowledge: the pain memory can also be deleted or, better said, overwritten.
 Careful use of painkillers initially relieves the patient of pain for a few hours or days.
 Depending on the type and extent of the symptoms, strong opioids can also be used as pain relievers when used properly, although they often do not work on EDS patients like me.

 As a last resort, there are other methods to relieve excruciating pain.
-This includes patch therapy, such as morphine etc. Another option for chronic pain sufferers is pain pumps.
+This includes patch therapy, such as morphine – which increases my pain, so I have it listed as an allergy in my medical chart.
+Another option for chronic pain sufferers is pain pumps.
 They are implanted under the abdominal wall and connected to the central nervous system.
-Regardless of which therapy the sufferer chooses, tolerable pain must be the first goal in the treatment of chronic pain, and you also can look deeper within your mind and spirit to try and further conquer the issue.
+Regardless of which therapy the sufferer chooses, tolerable pain must be the first goal in the treatment of chronic pain, and you can also look deeper within your mind and spirit to try and further conquer the issue.
 Meditation during a flare is difficult for me, focus wise, but it definitely helps once I am in my zone.

 Forget about painful situations

-Patients can relearn that they do not have to avoid certain situations or certain movements, as anyone who behaves and moves normally again and consciously experiences these pain-free moments can forget typical painful situations again.
+Patients can relearn that they do not have to avoid certain situations or movements, as anyone who behaves and moves normally again and consciously experiences these pain-free moments can forget typical painful situations again.
 The newly growing hope for a cure can stimulate the body’s own pain inhibition system again, i.e. boost the release of endorphins.
-This process is also controlled by the brain.
+The brain also controls this process.
 Physiotherapy should support this holistic concept.
 In addition, on the psychological level, all situations should be promoted that make you forget the pain or hide the pain from consciousness.
 Many people look towards CBD oil and cannabis solutions.
 There are many people who even grow their own; however you may need to get ACMPR license for this, depending on where you are located.
-I am in Michigan, USA and it is legal to grow up to 12 cannabis plants here for anyone over the age of 21, without any licensing.
+I am in Michigan, USA, and it is legal to grow up to 12 cannabis plants here for anyone over the age of 21, without any licensing.